-1) Bathing soaps: potassium soaps are soft to the skin therefore used as bathing soaps. they are prepared by using potassium hydroxide (KOH) instead of Naoh.
+1) Bathing soaps: potassium soaps are soft to the skin, therefore it is used as bathing soaps.
+They are prepared by using potassium hydroxide (KOH) instead of NaOH.

 2) Toilet Soaps: Soap contains a higher amount of total fatty matter (TFM).
-The higher the TFM, the better the cleaning performance of the soap.
+Higher the TFM, the better cleaning performance of the soap.
 Higher TFM also means that soap will provide better moisturizing effect.

 3) Medicated Soaps: Medicated soaps are those antibiotics that contain natural ingredients.
 Heals dry skin and makes it smoother than before.
 Medicated soap has many functions, such as moisturizer, antibiotic, mild fragrance, and can even be used as anti-fungal soap.

-4) Shaving Soaps: Shaving soap is a rough soap that is used to lather with the shaving brush.
-The foam it produces is used to cover the face during shaving, soften the hair, and prepare for shaving.
+4) Shaving Soaps: Shaving soap is a rough soap that is used to Lather with the shaving brush.
+The foam it produced is used to cover the face during shaving, soften the hair, and prepare for shaving.

 5) Laundry Soaps: Although people usually refer to washing powder as “soap“, it is actually a synthetic mixture that acts very similar to soap, but has some major improvements.
 Soap has a cleansing effect, because each soap molecule is composed of a hydrocarbon chain and a carboxyl group (fatty acid), which have two important functions.